ucsd-cse131-s18/ucsd-cse131-s18.github.io/written1/index.md

 - Concise, so that people don't have to waste time wading through extra words

-You'll be graded on all these things (concision we enforce by giving you length limits, and though more per-question grade criteria are provided below), so “wrong” answers can get significant credit if they are clear enough that the mistake is understandable.
+You'll be graded on all these things (concision we enforce by giving you length limits, and more per-question grade criteria are provided below), so “wrong” answers can get significant credit if they are clear enough that the mistake is understandable.
 The point is to have made identifiable decisions with plausible justification and a concrete